GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 <div style='text-align: justify;'>

-Previously we have described the function "[Creating a new database loading it from file](./restore_database.md)", which is specifically intended for zolca files.
+Previously, we described the function "[Creating a new database loading it from file](./restore_database.md)", which is specifically intended for zolca files.
 As working with data, in particular during the life cycle inventory data collection phase, is rather complex, openLCA supports various data formats to work with.

 ### Supported Import and Export formats:
 - EcoSpold1